Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 mental health related boards, committees and advisory groups.

-She served as a co-principal investigator for the project
+She served as a co-principal investigator for the project "Recovery:

-project for the development of recovery facilitating system
+the development of recovery facilitating system performance

-performance indicators." |
+indicators." |

 |